Fitness Model Bakhar Nabieva Shows How She Earned Nickname ‘Miss Iron Bum’ With Racy Instagram Shot

 “Holy moly!
 You look like a freaking spartan!” another added.

 The model, who is Ukrainian but originally from Azerbaijan, has attracted a legion of worldwide fans thanks to her amazing muscles and penchant for sharing racy images online.
-As Bakhar said in an interview with the U.K.’s Metro, she didn’t have intentions of becoming a body-building model when she started to go to the gym and get fit, but fell in love with how cut she looked after doing some weight training.
+As Bakhar said in an interview with the U.K.’s Metro, she didn’t intend to become a body-building model when she started to go to the gym to get fit, but fell in love with how cut she looked after some weight training.

 “I started going to the gym but I had no idea how to build an exercise routine correctly so I just started working on the physical part.
 One day I woke up and looked in the mirror and I saw some muscles.
 “Once I saw the result of developing muscles nothing could stop me,” she shared.